xdmushui/partner-center-sdk/develop/update-a-referral.md

 ---
-title: Update referral status
+title: Update referral
-description: How to to update a referral's status ms.date: 11/08/18 ms.localizationpriority: medium
+description: How to to update a referral ms.date: 11/08/18 ms.localizationpriority: medium
 ---